COSD-PANDA/datasd_council_report_2017/attachments/core_inventory/datasources.md

 * Excel Spreadsheets on Shared Drives or Personal Desktops.
 * Access Databases on Shared Drives or Personal Desktops.
 * 3rd Party Vendors and data hosted on vendor systems.
-* Anything in the [Online Services List](http://bit.ly/sdols) or [Application Portfolio](http://bit.ly/sdappportf) that your department uses and that stores / creates data.
-[SAME QUESTION ABOUT WHETHER THE PAPER REPORT WILL CONTAIN LINK LANGUAGE INSTEAD OF HYPERLINKS]

 ## Helper Questions
 In order to help you identify some datasources, use this list of helper questions: